ufz/ogs/web/content/docs/devguide/development-workflows/jupyter-docs/index.md

 ## The big picture

-Jupyter notebooks in `Tests/Data` are automatically executed and converted to web pages in the benchmark documentation section.
+Jupyter notebooks can be placed in `Tests/Data` along regular benchmarks.
+See [Notebook testing]({{< relref "test-data#notebook-testing" >}}) for details on how to setup ogs execution (especially input data path handling) inside the notebook.
+See also the [SimpleMechanics.ipynb](https://gitlab.opengeosys.org/ogs/ogs/-/blob/master/Tests/Data/Mechanics/Linear/SimpleMechanics.ipynb)-notebook as an example.

 ## Add web meta information